open-sdg/open-sdg/docs/quick-start.md

             └─deploy_staging.sh
         ```
     1. On the right, click the Pencil icon ("Edit this file").
-    1. Update the value of the `GH_ORG_STAGING` variable, according to your fork.
+    1. Update the file as directed in the comments.
     1. At the bottom, click "Commit changes".
 1. Repeat these steps for the site repository (bookmarked earlier).